History of Australia (1945–present): Whitlam, Fraser and the dismissal

 Whitlam's actions were immediate and dramatic.
-Within a few weeks the last milichlentary advisors in Vietnam were recalled, and national service ended.
+Within a few weeks the last military advisors in Vietnam were recalled, and national service ended.
 The People's Republic of China was recognised (Whitlam had visited China while Opposition Leader in 1971) and the embassy in Taiwan closed.
 Over the next few years, university fees were abolished and a national health care scheme established.
 Significant changes were made to school funding, something Whitlam regarded as "the most enduring single achievement" of his government.
 Divorce and family law was liberalised.

 Whitlam's radical and imperious style eventually alienated many voters, and some of the state governments were openly hostile to his government.
 As it did not control the senate, much of its legislation was rejected or amended.
 The Queensland Country Party government of Joh Bjelke-Petersen had particularly bad relations with the Federal government.
 Even after it was re-elected at elections in May 1974, the Senate remained an obstacle to its political agenda.
 At the only joint sitting of parliament, in August 1974, six keys pieces of legislation wering passed.